 The benefits of mentoring can be substantial.
 A planned and professional mentoring experience improves morale and accelerates individual effectiveness.
-It improves and builds self-awareness and confidence, and gives an opportunity for impartial advice and information, encouraging reflection on practice.
-Mentoring is a chance to learn from a role model and provides personal support and career development.
-Through mentoring, staff can be helped to anticipate requirements, set goals and align themselves to realistic objectives.
+It improves and builds self-awareness and confidence, and gives you an opportunity for impartial advice and information, encouraging reflection on practice.
+Mentoring is a chance for you to learn from a role model and provides personal support and career development.
+Through mentoring, you can be helped to anticipate requirements, set goals and align yourself to realistic objectives.

-Coaching and are development techniques based on the use of one-to-one discussions to enhance an individual’s skills, knowledge or work performance.
-There are a range of coaching options available for staff, and currently an Academic Mentoring Scheme.
-Informal mentoring may be available for support staff, set up locally by your line manager.
+Coaching and Mentoring are development techniques based on the use of one-to-one discussions to enhance an individual’s skills, knowledge or work performance.
+There are a range of coaching options available for you, and currently a range Mentoring Schemes.

 - New Starter Mentoring Scheme for staff new to Higher Education or to the University of Sunderland: this mentoring will cover developing academic practice and advice on the university’s systems and processes.
-New academic staff will be assigned a mentor within their first few months of joining the university
+You will be assigned a mentor within your first few months of joining the university.

 - Ongoing Mentoring for academic staff is suitable for topics such as career development, confidence building, and navigating managing a peer.
-A mentor can be requested via the SUMAC system.
+You can request a mentor via the SUMAC system.

 Why become a Mentor?

 Mentoring is a great way to develop people and you would be contributing to building a community of excellent academic practise at the university.
 There are benefits for you too in becoming a mentor, you would:

 - Develop new skills